Intersec/pyvenv-activate/README.md

 the virtual environment when entering or exiting a Python virtual environment project.

-In order to enable it, you will need call the function `pyvenv_auto_activate_enable` in the interactive configuration file of your shell (`.bashrc` for bash, `.zshrc` for zsh, ...).
+In order to enable it, you need to call the function `pyvenv_auto_activate_enable` in the interactive configuration file of your shell (`.bashrc` for bash, `.zshrc` for zsh, ...).